dh-epfl-students/student-project-howtos/README.md

 #### virtualenv

-Default is Python 3.8.
+Default is Python 3.8, but we do not recommend it, best to work with the latest Python version.
 To create a new env:
 ```sh
 virtualenv /scratch/students/$USER/testenv
 source /scratch/students/$USER/testenv/bin/activate